canonical/certification-docs/Self-Test_Guide.rst

    -  You should see the SUT appear as a newly-enlisted computer in your MAAS server's node list.
 (You may need to refresh your browser to see the new entry.)

+   -  MAAS 2.6 will automatically attempt to commission the node immediately after enlisting it, thus skipping the next two steps.
+If this fails or if you want to change the node's name, you can perform the next two steps manually after the commissioning attempt.
+The next two steps are also required if you're using an older version of MAAS.

 #.
 Check and verify the following items in the MAAS server's node details
    page: